-Modern business intelligence solutions significantly streamline the creation and sharing of reports, so if your current BI system consists of Excel spreadsheets, it’s time to modernise.
+Modern business intelligence tools streamline the creation and sharing of reports, so if your current BI system consists of Excel spreadsheets, it’s time to modernise.

 Why?
-Using spreadsheets for data analysis is a manual process which demands advanced knowledge of both the software and BI best practices, and is highly prone to errors.
+Using spreadsheets for data analysis is highly manual and demands advanced knowledge of both the software and BI best practices, and is very prone to errors.

-The potential result is unreliable or otherwise outdated data, delivered at a rate far slower than the fast and streamlined processes modern-day self-service BI system offers in comparison.
+The potential result is unreliable or otherwise outdated data, delivered at a rate far slower than the streamlined processes modern-day self-service BI systems offer.

 Approximately one in five large enterprises suffer significant financial losses due to spreadsheet errors.
 All it takes is one error in one cell to make your data unreliable for analysis, which in turn make it more likely for your business to make key decisions based on inaccurate information.